Butch Reynolds: Career

+Reynolds was born in Akron, Ohio, and attended Archbishop Hoban High School.
+His brother Jeff Reynolds was also a professional sprinter.

-Reynolds was born in Akron, Ohio.
-On August 17, 1988, aged 24 years and 70 days, he set a 400-meter world record with 43.29 seconds, smashing Lee Evans' nearly 20-year-old 1968 world record by 0.57 seconds.
-Reynolds' record had negative splits, meaning that the second half of the race was completed more quickly than the first half, and was the first time anyone had set a world record for the men's 400 meters with negative splits.
+On 17 August 1988, aged 24 years and 70 days, he set a 400-meter world record with 43.29 seconds, smashing Lee Evans's nearly 20-year-old 1968 world record by 0.57 seconds.
+Reynolds's record had negative splits, meaning that the second half of the race was completed more quickly than the first half, and was the first time anyone had set a world record for the men's 400 meters with negative splits.
 His splits were 21.9 seconds for the opening 200 meters and 21.4 seconds for the closing 200 meters, giving a differential of -0.5 seconds.
-This record stood for 11 years, 9 days and was broken by Michael Johnson (43.18) in August 1999.
-Wayde van Niekerk broke Michael Johnson's record in 2016 in a time of 43.03.
-Reynolds remains the third fastest of all-time over the distance, and Olympic champions Jeremy Wariner, Quincy Watts, LaShawn Merritt and Kirani James, plus Isaac Makwala, the African champion from 2012 and 2014, and Fred Kerley, the NCAA record holder, are the only others to have come within half a second of his best mark.
+This record stood for 11 years, 9 days and was broken by Michael Johnson (43.18) in August 1999; Wayde van Niekerk broke Michael Johnson's record in 2016 in a time of 43.03.
+As of September 2025, over 37 years after running 43.29, in addition to holding the third fastest time ever, he is one of only 8 athletes to run a sub-43.50 race.

-He won a silver medal in the 1988 Summer Olympics in the 400 meters and a gold medal in the 4 x 400 m relay.
+He won a silver medal in the 1988 Summer Olympics in the 400 meters and a gold medal in the 4 × 400 m relay.
 In the IAAF World Championships in Athletics he won a bronze medal in 1987, and silver medals in 1993 and 1995.
-He also won gold medals on the 4 x 400 meter relays in 1987, 1993 and 1995.
+He also won gold medals on the 4 × 400 meter relays in 1987, 1993 and 1995.
 The 1993 World Championship team with Andrew Valmon, Watts and Johnson still holds the world record for the relay.

 In the 1996 American Olympic trials he finished second behind Michael Johnson, clocking 43.91, the fastest non-winning 400 meters performance until 26 August 2015.
-However, in the 1996 Summer Olympics semifinal, he suffered a hamstring injury, failed to qualify for the final, and also had to withdraw from the relay team.
+However, in the 1996 Summer Olympics semi-final, he suffered a hamstring injury, failed to qualify for the final, and also had to withdraw from the relay team.

 He retired after the 1999 season.
 Reynolds has since established the Butch Reynolds Care for Kids Foundation and was the speed coach for the Ohio State University football team up until his resignation in April 2008.
 Butch resumed coaching when he was hired as the sprint coach for Ohio Dominican University in Columbus in 2014.
 His first season as coach led to an improvement of 20 points at the GLIAC Outdoor Meet and the emergence of one of the best young sprinters in the GLIAC.
+Butch left Ohio Dominican after the 2018 outdoor season.